tocco/tocco-docs/framework/configuration/entity-listener.rst

 EntityRelationChangedEvent
 ++++++++++++++++++++++++++

-A :abbr:`EntityRelationChangedEvent (ch.tocco.nice2.persist.entity.events.EntityRelationChangedEvent)` is passed to
+A :nice:`EntityRelationChangedEvent <ch/tocco/nice2/persist/entity/events/EntityRelationChangedEvent>` is passed to
-the method ``entityRelationChangingInterruptible`` which has some additional methods over the :abbr:`EntityFacadeEvent (ch.tocco.nice2.persist.entity.events.EntityFacadeEvent)` to work with.
+the method ``entityRelationChangingInterruptible`` which has some additional methods over the :nice:`EntityFacadeEvent <ch/tocco/nice2/persist/entity/events/EntityFacadeEvent>` to work with.

-To check what relation was changed the method ``getRelation`` can get called on the :abbr:`EntityRelationChangedEvent (ch.tocco.nice2.persist.entity.events.EntityRelationChangedEvent)`.
+To check what relation was changed the method ``getRelation`` can get called on the :nice:`EntityRelationChangedEvent <ch/tocco/nice2/persist/entity/events/EntityRelationChangedEvent>`.

 .. code-block:: Java